The Reporter (Parks and Recreation): Reception

 In its original American broadcast on April 23, 2009, "The Reporter" was watched by 5.23 million households, according to Nielsen Media Research, continuing a downward trend in ratings since the pilot episode.
 "The Reporter" received a 2.4 rating/8 share among viewers aged between 18 and 34, and a 2.3 rating/7 share among viewers between 18 and 49.

 The episode received mixed reviews.
 The London Free Press listed it as one of the "best bets" to watch the evening it originally aired.
 Alan Sepinwall of The Star-Ledger said the small-town government setting and story lines of the show were working, but felt the writing for the Leslie character has been uneven and that individual situations involving her in "The Reporter" were not funny or effective.
 Matt Fowler of IGN said the Leslie character was funny, particularly when she talks about her failure to remove graffiti penises from a city wall. ("To this day, I am haunted by those remaining penises.")
-But Fowler said the Scrabble subplot between Tom and Ron was "silly," and said the Ron character is too one-note and unfunny.
+Fowler also said the Scrabble subplot between Tom and Ron was "silly," and that the Ron character was too one-note and unfunny.

 Scott Tobias of The A.V.
 Club said the faux-documentary style of the show, and Leslie's naive faith about her project and department in this episode, draw unflattering comparisons to The Office, which was also made by the Park and Recreation creators.
 Tobias said the Scrabble subplot brought "the few good laughs" in the episode.
 Jason Hughes of TV Squad said he was having trouble connecting to the Leslie character, but felt "The Reporter" allowed for further development of supporting characters like Ron, Tom and Mark, who is portrayed as self-absorbed and "a bit of a douche."
 Brigid Brown of Cinema Blend said he believes Rashida Jones is being underutilized by the show.

 Home media

 "The Reporter," along with the five other first season episodes of Parks and Recreation, was released on a one-disc DVD set in the United States on September 8, 2009.
-The DVD included cast and crew commentary tracks for each episodes, as well as about 30 minutes of deleted scenes.
+The DVD included cast and crew commentary tracks for each episode, as well as about 30 minutes of deleted scenes.
 The deleted scenes included on the DVD were originally featured on the official Parks and Recreation website after the episode aired.
 They included clips of Ann voicing excitement about the pit committee, Leslie asking everyone to "stay on message" with the reporter, and Mark expressing shock about Shauna Malwae-Tweep quoting him.